Alex-Burgess/ewelists.com-tools/README.md

       --parameters ParameterKey=GitHubToken,ParameterValue=`aws ssm get-parameter --name "/ewelists.com/github" --with-decryption --query 'Parameter.Value' --output text` \
         ParameterKey=GitHubSecret,ParameterValue=`aws ssm get-parameter --name "/ewelists.com/github_secret" --with-decryption --query  'Parameter.Value' --output text`
     ```
+1. **Pipeline CMK:** The pipeline stack creates a KMS CMK for encrypting bucket artifacts, which is necessary when performing cross account actions with the pipeline.
+In **test** and **prod** environments create a parameter:
+    ```
+    aws ssm put-parameter --name /Tools/pipeline/cmk --type String --value "6596444-38afc6ee-????"
+    ```
+1. **Cross Account Roles (Test):** Roles are required in the other environments to allow the pipeline to deploy stacks, etc.
+    ```
+    aws cloudformation create-stack --stack-name Pipeline-Tools-Roles  \
+      --template-body file://pipeline-cross-account-roles.yaml  \
+      --capabilities CAPABILITY_NAMED_IAM
+    ```
+1. **Cross Account Test Roles (Prod):** Roles are required in the other environments to allow the pipeline to deploy stacks, etc.
+    ```
+    aws cloudformation create-stack --stack-name Pipeline-Tools-Roles  \
+      --template-body file://pipeline-cross-account-roles.yaml  \
+      --capabilities CAPABILITY_NAMED_IAM \
+      --parameters ParameterKey=Environment,ParameterValue="prod"
+    ```
 1. **Initial Deploy:** The **Release Change** button can be used to trigger the first run through the pipeline.
 1. **Update Config.js and Re-Deploy:** This step could be further automated in the **Deploy-Web** step, by passing the API details as variables to the build script that deploys the web application and automating the update of the config.js file.